AhmedSafwat1/taskInstabug-docker-composer/README.md

     -p 9200:9200 \
     elasticsearch:6.8.1

-# bundle install to install gem
+# bundle install to install gem new
-* run rake db:create
+* run rake db:create when docker uisng docker-compose run web rake db:create

 # second
 * can import the link in postman an testing the api cal